If you're new to Python

 VPython 5 was created by David Scherer and Bruce Sherwood in 2008.
 Jonathan Brandmeyer provided support in VPython 4beta for opacity, local lighting, and textures, and made some important architectural changes, but had to stop work on the project before it was completed.
 Further development led to API changes which were incompatible with the VPython 4beta release, so there was no version 4.

 Kadir Haldenbilen and Bruce Sherwood collaborated to create the 3D text object and the extrusion object for VPython 5.

 The development of VPython 6, based on wxPython, was initiated by Bruce Sherwood in June 2012.
-Major contributions to the first release were made by Steve Spicklemire.
+Major contributions to the release were made by Steve Spicklemire.

 Here is a log of changes to VPython since the initial release of VPython 5 in December 2008, continuing with VPython 6, first released in February 2013.